History of the International Symposium on Retinal Degeneration

 Publications of Proceedings of the RD meetings

 A proceedings volume including most of the presentations included in each RD symposium has been published.
-The manuscript of the proceedings of RD2018 is in press and should be published near the end of 2019.
 Collectively, these publications provide a lasting history of the progression of retinal degeneration research over the last 35 years.
 The organizers are grateful to each investigator participating in these RD meetings and for contributing a chapter to these proceedings volumes.

 1. LaVail, M.M., J.G.
 Hollyfield, and R.E.
 Anderson (editors).
 Retinal Degeneration: Experimental and Clinical Studies.
 Alan R. Liss, Inc. (New York) 1985.